 In 2015, a plan was set out to build a new market.
 The original market, full of character and personality, had become too small to fulfill the bustling dreams of the family.
 With the new market comes heat, a fresh butcher shop, the ability to stay open all year, and much needed space.

-This business would not be what it is today without the fortitude, drive, and dedication of Marlene McKay.
-She dreamt a big dream, and lived each day embracing the beauty of this farm.
-She will live on in these fields, in the produce we sell, and in the daily hustle and bustle of this family business.
+This business would not be what it is today without the fortitude, drive, and dedication of Rod and Marlene McKay.
+They dreamt a big dream, and lived each day embracing the beauty of this farm.
+Rod and Marlene will live on in these fields, in the produce we sell, and in the daily hustle and bustle of this family business.